 - Pasta water is starchy (and hopefully if you’ve seasoned it well) salty.
 This starchy-salty water enhances pasta sauce because it adds flavour and improved texture to your pasta sauce.
 An addition of starchy water will help thicken your sauce and help it stick to your noodles ensuring that all the delicious flavours you’ve worked on end up on the pasta and not stuck in the pan.

-- Chicken or Sausage – Grilled, sliced chicken or cooked sausage is a great way to bulk out this pasta for a more filling meal.
+- Chicken or Sausage – Grilled, seared, baked chicken or cooked sausage is a great way to bulk out this pasta for a more filling meal.

-- Beans – Add a cup of cooked chickpeas or other white beans.
+- Beans – Add a cup of roasted chickpeas or other white beans.
 Beans are also a great way to add protein and fibre.

 - Nuts or Seeds – Toast chopped or flaked almonds, hazelnuts, pumpkin seeds or other nuts.
 Mix them in just before serving for added crunch and intrigue.